 Unlike most parades, this one has no ethnic, religious, or commercial aims.
 It’s a major New York holiday invented by artists!
 An American version of the summer-solstice celebration, it takes pride of place with West African Water Festivals and Ancient Greek and Roman street theater.
 It's features participants dressed in hand-made costumes based on themes and categories set by us.
 This creates an artistic framework on which artists can improvise, resulting in the flourishing of frivolity, dedication, pride, and personal vision that has become how New York celebrates summer.

-The 2013 parade will still highlight our ability to mix high and low culture on the beach, as we partner with several Bensonhurst-based muscle car clubs, the Hungry March Band, and our celebrity King and Queen (not yet identified, but past royalty have included Queen Latifah, Judah Friedlander, Harvey Keitel, Lou Reed, Laurie Anderson, Moby, Jackie “the Joke Man”, and others).
+The 2014 parade will still highlight our ability to mix high and low culture on the beach, as we partner with several Bensonhurst-based muscle car clubs, the Hungry March Band, and our celebrity King and Queen (not yet identified, but past royalty have included Queen Latifah, Judah Friedlander, Harvey Keitel, Lou Reed, Laurie Anderson, Moby, Jackie “the Joke Man”, David Johansen and others).
 It will include floats by participants as well as our sponsors and community partners (including the New York Aquarium, Deno’s Wonder Wheel, and Luna Park).